muquit/privategpt/README.md

 /bye to exit
 ```

-This list will be dynamic in future
+This list will be dynamic in future in the web ui

 ## Install python modules